jimdigriz/bgpexplore/README.md

 ## Extract

-Extract the bits of BGP information we want (about 1min for `rrc06`, does ~50k routes per second, on an [i7-8550U](https://ark.intel.com/content/www/us/en/ark/products/122589/intel-core-i7-8550u-processor-8m-cache-up-to-4-00-ghz.html) it takes about 30mins to cook every with `xargs` and `-P6`):
+Extract the bits of BGP information we want (about 1min for `rrc06`, does ~50k routes per second, on an [i7-8550U](https://ark.intel.com/content/www/us/en/ark/products/122589/intel-core-i7-8550u-processor-8m-cache-up-to-4-00-ghz.html) it takes about 30mins to cook all MRT files with `xargs` and `-P6`):

     ./mrt2bgpdump.escript ris-data/bview.20191101.0000.06.gz | gzip -c > bgpdump.psv.gz